jinghuazhao/INF/SecureCloud.md

 distributed compute nodes, enabling integration with [Moab cluster suite](https://en.wikipedia.org/wiki/Moab_Cluster_Suite) and extending [Portable Batch System (PBS)](https://en.wikipedia.org/wiki/Portable_Batch_System) with respect to extend scalability, fault tolerance, and functionality.
-Iformation on job scheduling on Computerome is availble from https://www.computerome.dk/display/CW/Batch+System,
+Information on job scheduling on Computerome is availble from https://www.computerome.dk/display/CW/Batch+System,

 However, the SCALLOP securitycloud is a 1-node cloud and we resort to